nga-lter/nga-reu-2021/assignments/2021-06-28-xml-for-metadata.md

 Before our next meeting, please read [W3 School's Introduction to XML](https://www.w3schools.com/xml/xml_whatis.asp).

 Most of the information about XML is written for computer programmers so is much more complex than we need.
-However, if you are interested in learning how to read and write XML files, you could also read [What is an XML file and how do I open one](https://www.howtogeek.com/357092/what-is-an-xml-file-and-how-do-i-open-one/), but you don't have to.
+However, if you are interested in learning how to read and write XML files, you could also read [What is an XML File (And How Do I Open One)](https://www.howtogeek.com/357092/what-is-an-xml-file-and-how-do-i-open-one/), but you don't have to.